darkeclipz/graphs/README.md

 ### ConnectedComponents

 The `ConnectedComponents` object detects all the connected components within the graph.
 It will return a list of subgraphs.
-The constructor requires an `IGraph` object, either a `Graph` or `Bigraph`.
+The constructor requires an `IGraph` object, either a `Graph` or `Digraph`.

 The `ConnectedComponents` object contains the following properties/methods: